tek/xpct/README.md

 When a `G[B]` value is passed to the implicit `must` method on the expectable, an `Xpct` instance is produced, which uses the `C` value returned from `Match.apply` for monadic composition, allowing to use the expectation in a for-comprehension regardless of the type of `A`.

+Nesting matchers is a mechanism that is implemented in an ad-hoc way in common spec frameworks.
+With **xpct**, a separate instance of `Match` can be defined that has another matcher type as its `B`, allowing arbitrary nesting.

 # IO and retrying
 When testing asynchronous programs, especially UIs, it is not unusual to wait for a condition to become fulfilled.